torinnguyen/PepperUI/README.md

   You will need to compile once for device & once more for simulator.
   Please refer to the free-to-try project on Github for using the static library. https://github.com/torinnguyen/PepperUIDemoFree
-  If you have purchased the Application License  (as oppose to more expensive Developer License) and need to redistribute your source code as part of a larger project, you will need to redistribute only the static library files, not the full source code.